ParadoxArcher/Angle_Advantage/DevNotes/Player/Movement/Crash & Wall Bounce.md

 - [[2025-01-17]]
 	- Implemented movement disable and it's limitations (3-6)
 - [[2025-01-24]]
-	- restructured collision to slide when moving along the wall
+	- restructured collision to slide when moving alongside the wall